ShipraGupta16/sqlalchemy-challenge/README.md

 Used Flask jsonify to convert your API data into a valid JSON response object.

 These are the following routes defined:
-1. / <br>
+1. `/` <br>
    This is for the homepage.

-2. /api/v1.0/precipitation <br>
+2. `/api/v1.0/precipitation` <br>
-   Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.
+   - Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.

-   Return the JSON representation of your dictionary.
+   - Return the JSON representation of your dictionary.

-3. /api/v1.0/stations <br>
+3. `/api/v1.0/stations` <br>
    Return a JSON list of stations from the dataset.

-4. /api/v1.0/tobs <br>
+4. `/api/v1.0/tobs` <br>
-   Query the dates and temperature observations of the most-active station for the previous year of data.
+   - Query the dates and temperature observations of the most-active station for the previous year of data.

-   Return a JSON list of temperature observations for the previous year.
+   - Return a JSON list of temperature observations for the previous year.

-5. /api/v1.0/<start> and /api/v1.0/<start>/<end>
+5. `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>` <br>
-   Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
+   - Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.

-   For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+   - For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

-   For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+   - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.